 I have always appreciated the peaceful atmosphere of cemeteries.
-When I was very young I remember wandering around the graves at Layston in Buntingford, England, asking my mother about the different family names and looking at the flower arrangements.
-Then during my time at university in Edinburgh I had plenty of opportunities to explore the spooky cemeteries of the Scottish capital, Greyfriars Kirkyard and Old Calton Cemetery being among my favourites.
+When I was young I remember wandering around the graves at Layston in Buntingford, England.
+Then during my time at university in Edinburgh I visited the cemeteries of the Scottish capital, including Greyfriars Kirkyard and Old Calton Cemetery.

-In Rome, I often take visitors to the Non-Catholic cemetery near Piramide, where the English poets John Keats and Percy Shelley are buried.
+In Rome, I often take guests to the Non-Catholic cemetery near Piramide, where the English poets John Keats and Percy Shelley are buried.
 In recent years I have discovered the municipal cemetery at Campo Verano, stretching over the site of the estate of emperor Lucius Verus, in the San Lorenzo district.
-A few weeks ago I went back there for a wander.
+A few weeks ago I went back there for a walk.

 According to my research, the area around the church of Saint Lawrence outside the walls has been a burial ground for centuries.
 Testimony to this are the ancient catacombs of Santa Ciriaca, underneath the church.
 The Verano cemetery next door was constructed from 1804, following the Edict of St. Cloud establishing that all burials should take place outside the city walls.
 Work was started under Napoleonic rule based on a project by Giuseppe Valadier.
 It was then carried on by the architect Virginio Vespignani under papal rule.
 Parts of the cemetery, such as the entrance and area around the military memorial, were damaged by allied bombing in World War Two and subsequently rebuilt.

-During my recent walk I entered through the impressive front archways, which are flanked by four large statues representing, from left to right on the photo below, Silence, Charity, Hope and Meditation.
+On my recent visit I entered through the impressive front archways, which are flanked by four large statues representing, from left to right on the photo below, Silence, Charity, Hope and Meditation.

 I wandered through the cemetery to the large courtyard at the far end.
 I took a moment to admire its symmetrical lay-out.
 I also noted several graves of nuns and monks amid the flowers and hedges in the central square.